Lp Solutions of Quadratic BSDEs: Abstract

 \section{Abstract}

 { We study a general class of quadratic BSDEs with terminal value in $\mathbb{L}^p$ for $p>1$.
-We prove a $\mathbb{L}^p$-type estimate, existence, comparison theorem, uniqueness and stability result.
-In order to construct a solution, we use a combination of the localization procedure developed by Briand and Hu \cite{BH2006} and the monotone stability result.
-We point out that our existence result relies on rather weak assumptions on the generators.
-By additionally assuming monotonicity and convexity, we deduce the comparison theorem, uniqueness and stability result via $\theta$-technique developed by Briand and Hu \cite{BH2008}.
-The Krylov estimate is used throughout to derive some auxiliary results.
-We point out that our results extend (sometimes partially) \cite{P1999}, \cite{BC2000}, \cite{B2003}, \cite{BLS2007}, \cite{BH2006}, \cite{BH2008}, \cite{BEO2014}, etc. Finally, we derive a probabilistic representation for the viscosity solution to the associated quadratic PDEs. } \\ \\ {\bf Keywords:} quadratic BSDEs, Krylov estimate, convexity, FBSDEs, quadratic PDEs
+First of all, we give an $\mathbb{L}^p$-type estimate and existence result.
+Under the additional assumption of monotonicity and convexity, we derive the comparison theorem, uniqueness and stability result via $\theta$-technique (Briand and Hu \cite{BH2008}).
+The assumptions employed throughout this paper are rather weak and extend the quadratic BSDE literature.
+Finally, a probabilistic representation for the viscosity solution to the associated quadratic PDEs is given. } \\ \\ {\bf Keywords:} quadratic BSDEs, Krylov estimate, convexity, FBSDEs, quadratic PDEs